temporalio/documentation/docs/go/how-to-set-registeractivityoptions-in-go.md

 ### `SkipInvalidStructFunctions`

+When registering a struct that has Activities, skip functions that are not valid.
+If false, registration panics.
 - Type: `bool`
 - Default: `true`

-Sets to panic or skip when registering struct with activities and are not valid | bool |

 ```go
 // ...